 So you have uploaded your songs to Spotify but you’re not too sure how much money each stream of your song makes you.
-How much does Spotify pay artists who choose to have their songs on the platform and is it worth having your music on there?
+How much does Spotify pay per stream to artists who choose to have their songs on the platform and is it worth having your music on there?

 And why is it a popular choice with musicians?

 How can you make the most of the platform and how can you earn more money from streaming on Spotify?

 Read on for more answers.